vNugglets/PowerShellArgumentCompleters/docs/ReadMe.md

 ```

 And, ¡voila!
 Now when you use the `VMware.PowerCLI` cmdlets (after connecting to a vCenter server or ESXi host), you can use \<Tab> to tab-complete names of inventory objects for parameters.

+### ActiveDirectory Argument Completer quick info
+The argument completers for the `ActiveDirectory` module are currently centered around object types of `Computer`, `Group`, `OrganizationalUnit`, and `User`.
+At least one handy thing for getting these objects is a completer for the `-Properties` parameter, since none of us remember the names of all ~401 `User` properties, or all ~189 `Group` properties, etc.

 ### AWS Argument Completer quick info
 A quick list of the `AWS.Tools.*` cmdlet parameters whose values can be tab-completed after registering argument completers with the given script: